filmotainment/FT-OPENAI/README.md

 • `/openai [prompt]` - Generate a response to the given prompt using OpenAI's GPT-3 API.
 ## Installation
 To run the bot, follow these steps:
+1. Clone this repository
+2. Install the required dependencies with `pip install -r requirements.txt`